nuts-foundation/nuts-node/docs/pages/deployment/storage.rst

 You can add multiple memcached servers to the list. memcached is not capable of clustering.
 Each piece of data is stored on a single instance.
 If you want true HA, you'll need to use Redis.
+For more information on Memcached connection strings, refer to the `Memcached documentation <https://docs.memcached.org/>`_.

 Redis
 =====